PRATEEKKUMARAGNIHOTRI/DL-Course/Assignment2/README.md

 1. Smoothening the labels.

-2. Augmrnting the data by smartly shuffeling the frames.
+2. Augmenting the data by smartly shuffeling the frames.

 File Models.ipynb has first four models and the fifth one can be found in file ocrWithPytesseract.ipynb